-- Ensure children have health insurance – by enrolling children in public coverage and ensuring the health benefits are comprehensive, that applying and re-applying is simple and that all children qualify – including children who are undocumented.
+- Enrolling children in public coverage and ensuring the health benefits are comprehensive, that applying and re-applying is simple, and that all children qualify, including children who are without immigration documentation.

-- Improve children’s access to health care services – primarily to behavioral health, dental and vision care services.
+- Increasing children’s access to behavioral health, and dental and vision care.

 - Reducing childhood lead poisoning in the region and across the Commonwealth.

 MOST RECENT RESEARCH

 - ACTION PLAN: Preventing Childhood Lead Poisoning in Delaware County by 2027

 - REPORTS: The Case for An Ambitious Rebound: 2022 Regional Reports on COVID’s Impact on Children